pete6184/ETL_Flight_Traffic_Info/README.md

 ## Final Project Objectives:

-Combining data sets that provides combined flight origin and destination data with airport latitude and longitude data points and country information data points.
+Combining data sets that provides combines origin flight data with airport latitude and longitude data points and country information data points, and desination airport code.
 This cleaned and integrated data can be used to provide analysis with air quality data.
 Additionally, this data can produce flight maps by country.

 #### Sources of data were extracted from: